Collon: History

 At one point there was a Russian language school in the village, which was founded by White Russian emigres, Nicholas Couris and his wife.
 It is rumoured that the British spies Philby, Burgess and Maclean visited the school as part of their Russian language training.

-Collon is home to an animal sanctuary where animals are homed until suitable accommodation is found.

-The village is home to three longstanding public houses; Matthews Bar (est. 1896), Watters Bar (est. 1954) & Donegans Pub.
+The village contains three longstanding public houses; Stanleys Bar (est. 1896; formerly Matthew's), Watters Bar (est. 1954) and Donegans Pub.

 Development

 The early developments of Collon can be found on the south side of the village.
 Nowadays the village is expanding out towards the East and the N2, this is where the majority of the current housing developments are being built.
 Collon really expanded in the Industrial Revolution mostly due to the linen industry and mills created by James Foster, this was when the model village was created.
 This was developed around the village's crossroads.
-Pushed back from the main street the model village was set out to be green and an open-air market.
-Considerably back in the 1990s and 2000s during the Celtic Tiger period, Collon gained huge development and people to the area.
-In recent years development has been cut short due to huge areas of free land not being able to be used for developments as they are designated as OpenSpace, home to the river Mattock and many mature trees.
+Pushed back from the main street, the model village was set out to be green and an open-air market.
+In the 1990s and 2000s, during the Celtic Tiger period, Collon experienced some development and people moved to the area.
+In later years, development has been cut short due to huge areas of free land not being able to be used for developments as they are designated as OpenSpace, home to the river Mattock and many mature trees.

 Sport

 Mattock Rangers, a local GAA club, were Louth Senior Football Champions in 2002, 2004, 2009 and 2010.

 In 2015 Mattock, amalgamated with Hunterstown Rovers and Glen Emmets, won the under-21 county championship by defeating Noaimh Finbarrs/O'Connells on a scoreline of 0–15 to 0-06.
 In 2019, the club won the Leinster Intermediate Club Football Championship.

+There is a karting track, WhiteRiver Karting, on the R169 (Dunleer) road at Mollyrue in Collon townland.